 Two external inputs are provided that can be used to monitor external switch closures, break wires or logic level signals.
 The inputs are sampled and recorded five times per second.
-The input states are also transmitted to the ground.
+The input states are also transmitted to the ground and can be monitored in real time on the Mx220 receiver.